moderndatacompany/dataos.info/docs/interfaces/superset/dashboard_customization_css.md

 ![Untitled](/interfaces/superset/dashboard_customization/i.png)

 <aside class="callout">
-🗣 In Superset, `!important` can be used in custom CSS rules to ensure they take precedence over existing styles.
+🗣 In Superset, <code>!important</code> can be used in custom CSS rules to ensure they take precedence over existing styles.
 While `!important` can be effective for overriding styles, it should be used sparingly to maintain code readability and avoid potential conflicts.

 </aside>